 5. Go under cover to book flights

 It’s no secret that websites ‘give’ you a cookie each time you visit.
 They sound sweet, but they’re anything but, especially when it comes to booking flights.
-This cookie lets the site know exactly what flights you looked at, including the destinations and the dates; everything, in fact, that they need to know in order to charge you more money.
+This cookie lets the site know exactly what flights you looked at, including the destinations and the dates.

 6. Set up a saving step